Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image credit: rhianjane, Pixabay

 If you buy cabbage for your family, you are probably already aware that cabbage is packed with nutrients.
 Cabbage contains vitamin C, folate, magnesium, potassium, vitamin A, vitamin K, and other nutrients.
 Like humans, chickens need a variety of nutrients to stay healthy.
 In order to preserve these nutrients, it’s best to feed your chickens raw or steamed cabbage.
-Avoid giving your chickens cabbage that has been prepared with ingredients that contain lots of added sugar, fat, or salt, such as coleslaw.
+Avoid giving your chickens cabbage that has been prepared with ingredients that contain added sugar, fat, or salt, such as coleslaw.

 What Parts of the Cabbage Can Chickens Eat?